leonyu0930/TravelApplication/README.md

 ## Getting Started

 This web application has three parts:
-1. Front-end: TravelApplicationWebApp (Developed by using ReactJs)
+1. Front-end: TravelApplicationWebApp (Developed by ReactJs and HTML)
+	1. Boostrap
+	2. Moment (To format date and time)
+	3. jQuery 3.0.0

 2. Back-end: TravelApplicationWebAPI (Developed by .net Web API framework)